 Vaccinations and medicines

 Vaccinations protect children against many of the most dangerous diseases of childhood, like measles, tetanus, polio, and tuberculosis.
 It is easier, cheaper, and more effective to give a vaccine than to try to help a child who is sick or dying.
 Getting children vaccinated is one of the most important ways to keep them healthy.

-See Vaccines (in development) for a list of recommended vaccinations and a schedule of when they should be given.
+See the Vaccines chapter for a list of recommended vaccinations and a schedule of when they should be given.

 Be sure your children get all the vaccinations they need.